Apple TV (device): Restrictions

-Streaming video sources

-Apps available for Apple TV can stream video from a variety of sources, although some are only available in certain countries.

 Local sources

 Apple TV allows users on a computer running iTunes to sync or stream photos, music and videos.
 A user can connect a computer on a local network to maintain a central home media library of digitized CD, DVD or HD content, provide direct connectivity to photo organization software such as iPhoto, limit home video access to a local network only, play Internet radio, or preload content on Apple TV to be used later as a non-networked video player.
 For users who wish to connect the Apple TV to a computer, synchronization and streaming modes are supported.
 Apple TV in synchronization mode works in a way similar to the iPod.
 It is paired with an iTunes library on a single computer and can synchronize with that library, copying all or selected content to its own storage.
 Apple TV need not remain connected to the network after syncing.
-Photos can be synced from iPhoto, Aperture, or from a folder on a Mac, or Adobe Photoshop Album, Photoshop Elements, or from a hard disk folder in Windows.
+Photos can be synced from iPhoto, Aperture, or from a folder on a Mac, or Adobe Photoshop Album, Adobe Photoshop, or from a hard disk folder in Windows.

 Apple TV can also function as a peer-to-peer digital media player, streaming content from iTunes libraries and playing the content over the network.
 First-generation Apple TVs can stream content from up to five computers or iTunes libraries.
 Also, five Apple TVs can be linked to the same iTunes library.
 The second-generation Apple TV onwards allows users to stream content from more than one iTunes library: these additional iTunes libraries can be on the same or on different computers.
 This is possible when Apple TV and every iTunes library from which you want to stream content meet all of the following conditions: (1) the Apple TV and the iTunes library you are streaming from are both on the same local network, (2) each uses the iTunes "Home Sharing" feature, and (3) each are using the same "Home Sharing" Apple ID.
 Apple TV HD and newer can also stream content locally using third-party apps such as Plex, Kodi, VLC media player, Emby and MrMC.